Skip to main content

 3. What is the Watts Hours per kg of the battery?

-The Electric Bike Book by Jim Turner teaches you all the Basics of Electric Bikes
+The Electric Bike Book by Jim Turner teaches you the Basics of Electric Bikes

 Electric Bike Book Cover